Introduction

 page -->>- user: Form submission HTTP Response

-note over user,userService: Updated cookies will be attached to the HTTP response <br/> which will result in them being automalically stored in the user's browser.
+note over user,page: Updated cookies will be <br/> attached to the HTTP response.

 Sign-Up